 Second, HB 15-1267 still allows the Colorado courts to prohibit use of MMJ on a case-by-case basis if, “based on the assessment as required by [applicable law], a prohibition against the possession or use of medical marijuana is necessary and appropriate to accomplish the goals of sentencing.”

 As a result, judges still have a lot of leeway in deciding whether or not individual defendants should be allowed to use MMJ.
 This language, the rehabilitative nature of probation, and the wide discretion given to the court to ensure “probation shall be such as the court in its discretion deems reasonably necessary to ensure that the defendant will lead a law-abiding life and to assist the defendant in doing so” is often why defendants convicted of any offense involving drugs or alcohol like Driving Under the Influence or Driving While Ability Impaired are not allowed to consume medical marijuana while on probation in Colorado.

 How can I protect my right to use MMJ on probation?

-Jay Tiftickjian and the other criminal defense attorneys at Colorado’s Tiftickjian Law Firm, P.C. are here to help you fight your criminal charges and protect your constitutional rights.
+Jay Tiftickjian and the other criminal defense attorneys at Colorado’s Tiftickjian Law Firm, P.C. are here to help you fight your pending criminal charges and protect your constitutional rights.
 To speak with an attorney about your situation, call (303) 384-5280 or contact us online today.